falkr/ttm4115/pages/project/deliveries-t2.md

 # Feedback Document and Delivery

-On Teams, you find a template for the evaluation document, under `Semester Project / feedback-v2-team-xx.docx`.
+On Teams, you find a template for the evaluation document, under `Semester Project / System Spec 2 / feedback-v2-team-xx.docx`.
 Create a copy, and fill it out for your own team:

 * Add team name and team members